How to Start a Non-Profit in BC: Registering Your Federal Nonprofit Corporation Extra-Provincially

 1. Determine if Extra-Provincial Registration is Required

-- Start by assessing whether your nonprofit activities qualify as conducting business in BC.
-Generally, you’ll need to register if your nonprofit has employees in the province, operates facilities, holds events, or has a physical presence.
+• Assess whether your nonprofit activities qualify as conducting business in BC.
+You must register if your nonprofit has employees, operates facilities, holds events, or has a physical presence in the province.

-- Confirm the requirements by consulting the BC Corporate Registry or seeking advice from a professional familiar with nonprofit regulations.
+• Confirm requirements with the BC Corporate Registry or seek advice from a professional familiar with nonprofit regulations.

 2. Prepare the Necessary Documentation